macuriels/portfolio/content/project/international-sanctions-network/index.md

 However interesting these findings may be, there are some significant limitations to keep in mind.

-For starters, not all variables from the original dataset were used; therefore, this model likely employs a simplistic approach to a multi-faceted problem.
+For starters, variables such as the type of sanction or its outcome were omitted; therefore, this model likely employs a simplistic approach to a multi-faceted problem.

-Additionally, it can be worth thinking about a better way of treating dissolved countries and international organizations, as these have played a role in developing the current sanctions landscape but are omitted from this model.
+Additionally, it can be worth thinking about a better way of treating dissolved countries and international organizations.
+These are excluded from the model, but have arguably played an important role in consolidating the current sanctions landscape.

-Lastly, the network model underlying the visualization is a simple repulsion/attraction calculation - it may be worth exploring alternative algorithms and analyzing how the distribution changes.
+Lastly, the algorithm underlying the network visualization is a simple repulsion/attraction calculation - it may be worth exploring alternative layouts and analyzing how the distribution changes.